Appdynamics/api-commandline-tool/README.md

 	login		Login to your controller
 	ping		Check the availability of an appdynamics controller status		Get server status from controller
+	version		Get installed version from controller

 dashboard
 	delete		Delete a specific dashboard
 	export		Export a specific dashboard
+	import		Import a dashboard
 	list		List all dashboards available on the controller

 dbmon
 	create		Create a new database collector
+	delete		Delete a database collector
+	list		List all database collectors

 event
 	create		Create a custom event for a given application

-metrics
+metric
+	get		Get a specific metric
-	get		List all metrics available for one application list		List all metrics available for one application
+	list		List metrics available for one application. tree		Build and return a metrics tree for one application

+portal
+	download		Download an appdynamics agent
+	login		Login to portal.appdynamics.com

 timerange
 	create		Create a custom time range
 	delete		Delete a specific time range by id list		List all custom timeranges available on the controller

+Run adc.sh help <namespace> to get detailed help on subcommands in that namespace.
 ```

 A simple work flow example is listing, exporting and deleting a dashboard: